If you’re applying to ARU for the first time and you’re from the UK or EU, this information is for you.

 You can apply for both these loans online.
 Visit Student Finance England* to get started.

 Both full-time and part-time students can apply for Tuition Fee Loan.
-Visit Student Finance England* to get started.
+It covers the cost of your course fees for the duration of your studies.

 The money is paid directly to your university every semester.
-You won’t have to repay anything until the April after you graduate, and even then you’ll only pay 9% of any earnings over £25,000 a year (for students who took out loans from September 2012 onward).
+You won’t have to repay anything until the April after you graduate, and even then you’ll only pay 9% of any earnings over £26,575 a year.

 If you're a part-time student, you can apply for a Tuition Fee Loan if you’re studying more than a quarter (25% intensity) of a full-time course each year.